Codaflex/ChromeExtensionTemplate/README.md

 # ChromeExtensionTemplate

-This is a simple Chrome extension template project in Visual Studio 2017.
+This is a simple Chrome extension template project in Visual Studio Code.
 It does not contain any refrences to 3rd party components and frameworks.
 The project is intended as a basic starting point for a Chrome extension if you are going to develop iot in Visual Studio.